-With a total of 200 years of combined experience, Wheat Tech is among the oldest and largest independent agronomic consulting firms in the Southeast.
+With a total of over 200 years of combined experience, Wheat Tech is among the oldest and largest independent agronomic consulting firms in the Southeast.
 "Independent" means that we do not sell any products, nor are we affiliated with any crop protection, fertilizer or seed companies.
-Our commitment to providing growers with the most current and cutting edge advice, backed by our own, on-site, Research and Development division is what has kept Wheat Tech growing rapidly over the past 20 years.
+Our commitment to providing growers with the most current and cutting edge advice, backed by our own, on-site, Research and Development division is what has kept Wheat Tech growing rapidly over the past 26 years.

 Wheat Tech impacts approximately half a million acres spanning over 6 states in the Southeast.
 This large area of operation is supported by 5 brick and mortar locations staffed with consultants that specialize in their own respective regions.